andrewKOwong/mixedconclusions/content/blog/clps/index.md

 This design I find to be quite elegant.
 However, I did encounter some issues.

-### Issues and Considerations with Altair plotting.
+### Issues and Considerations with Altair Plotting
 #### Altair Aggregations vs Pandas Aggregations
 Altair offers the ability to aggregate the data within the `Chart` object itself.